Under Akufo-Addo and his useless government, I am paying GH¢65,000 for contempt - A Plus

 The parties were dragged to court by Chairman Wontumi after discussing the merits of a defamation suit which was pending in court.

-The High Court in its ruling on Thursday, December 1, 2022, convicted and fined all of them to pay GH¢60,000 each; in default, they are to spend two months in jail.
+The High Court in its ruling on Thursday, December 1, 2022, convicted and fined all of them to pay GH¢65,000 each; in default, they are to spend two months in jail.

 Following this, A Plus took to Facebook to suggest that the amount being demanded from them is outrageous, linking it to inflation under the current government.